hashicorp/terraform/website/source/docs/commands/import.html.md

 * `-input=true` - Whether to ask for input for provider configuration.

+* `-lock=true` - Lock the state file when locking is supported.

+* `-lock-timeout=0s` - Duration to retry a state lock.

+* `-no-color` - If specified, output won't contain any color.

+* `-provider=provider` - Specified provider to use for import.
+This is used for specifying provider aliases, such as "aws.eu".
+This defaults to the normal provider based on the prefix of the resource being imported.
+You usually don't need to specify this.

 * `-state=path` - The path to read and save state files (unless state-out is specified).
 Ignored when [remote state](/docs/state/remote.html) is used.

 * `-state-out=path` - Path to write the final state file.
 By default, this is the state path.
 Ignored when [remote state](/docs/state/remote.html) is used.

-* `-provider=provider` - Specified provider to use for import.
-This is used for specifying provider aliases, such as "aws.eu".
-This defaults to the normal provider based on the prefix of the resource being imported.
-You usually don't need to specify this.

 * `-var 'foo=bar'` - Set a variable in the Terraform configuration.
 This flag can be set multiple times.
 Variable values are interpreted as